Office of Tomorrow

 However, if there’s one fear we rarely address, it’s chronophobia, or the fear of the future.
 This generalized anxiety is natural and can be spurred by anything from that presentation you’re supposed to give next week that you haven’t prepared all the way to that 401K which may not be receiving the care and nourishment that financial professionals prescribe on television commercials.
 It can be overwhelming.

-However, it’s essential to take the time to consider what the future could look like so that the vision and mission for your products and services aligns with what is coming down the pike.
+Nonetheless, it’s essential to take the time to consider what the future could look like so that the vision and mission for your products and services aligns with what is coming down the pike.
 From an operational standpoint, it means taking the time to consider what you might need for the office of the future.
 Simple planning can help you manage your chronophobia.

-Fifty years ago, parents could often predict what answers they’d receive when asking a child what they wanted to be when they grew up.“I want to be a doctor.”
+Fifty years ago, parents could often predict what answers they’d receive when asking a child what they wanted to be when they grew up:

 “I’m going to be a teacher.”